Same-sex civil unions and same-sex marriages (SSM)

 In 2006, the state Constitution was amended to ban same-sex marriages and common law marriages between loving, committed same-sex couples.
 Colorado law had already banned such recognition.
-The purpose of the constitutional amendment was to make it more difficult for the Legislature to legalize SSM in the future; it would first have had to repeal the amendment.
+The purpose of the constitutional amendment was to make it more difficult for the Legislature to legalize SSM in the future; it would first have had to repeal the amendment, or have the amendment declared unconstitutional by federal court.
 The amendment also made it impossible for the state courts to legalize SSM.
-By writing discrimination against lesbians, gays, bisexuals, transgender persons and transsexuals into the Constitution, the courts would have no power to modify it.
+By writing discrimination against lesbians, gays, bisexuals, transgender persons and transsexuals into the Constitution, state courts would have no power to modify it.

 Prior to 2009, loving committed same-sex couples had few protections for themselves and their children.
 They were regarded as "legal strangers" to each other -- as mere roommates.

-Since 2009, limited rights, such as arranging funerals, obtaining death benefits, and freely inheriting property without state taxes were provided to such couples.
+Since 2009, limited rights were provided to same-sex couples.
+These included arranging funerals, obtaining death benefits, and freely inheriting property without state taxes.

 The Legislature attempted to pass a civil unions bill in 2011, but was unsuccessful due to Republican opposition.